Treating Coccydynia Pain Condition

 – Circular cushions (donut-shaped cushions) are also suggested for treating coccydynia, but they can create tension by putting too much pressure on the coccyx.

-– An alternative application of heat and cold ice pack to the problem area is usually very soothing in the initial stages of chronic coccydynia
+– An alternative application of heat and ice pack to the problem area is usually very soothing in the initial stages of chronic coccydynia

 • Alternative, non-traditional, and non-invasive methods are much better suited for dealing with this particular ailment, not to mention highly effective.
-They do not with long term side effects and do not cause subsequent ailments like NSAIDs or painkillers.
+They do not with long long-term side effects and do not cause subsequent ailments like NSAIDs or painkillers.
 Surgery is very rare in such cases and is only employed as the absolute last resort.

 Conclusion